cyrillglockner/bonsaiai.github.io/source/includes/simulink/_simulink.html.md

 The Bonsai Block exposes 3 input ports for drawing data from the enclosing model:

-- The state of the model, corresponding with the state schema defined in Inkling and that used to configure the block (see Block Parameters, below).
+- The state of the model, corresponding with the state type defined in Inkling and that used to configure the block (see Block Parameters, below).
 This will usually comprise several values that should be multiplexed into a flat, numeric vector before hitting the block input port
 - The reward relative to the current state in the form of a single real number.
 E.g. `room_temp < abs(set_temp - 10)`
 - The boolean result of applying your chosen terminal condition to the current state.
 E.g. `reward < 0`.

 Similarly, the Bonsai Block exposes 3 output ports for communicating data back to the enclosing model:

 - The prediction to be applied to the enclosing model in response to the given state.
 That is, the action recommended by the BRAIN given the current state of its associated neural net.
 This takes the form of a numeric array.
-If the `Prediction Schema` contains more than one item, you will need a demux to extract them as individual signals.
+If the `Prediction Type` contains more than one item, you will need a demux to extract them as individual signals.
 - The configuration parameters.
 As above, these are emitted as a numeric vector which may or may not need demuxing.
 - The reset signal.
 This signal goes high either on the iteration following a terminal condition or when a training BRAIN updates configuration parameters as a way to avoid local optima.
 In practice, the former is the type of reset signal you will see the most frequently.
 For more information about responding to Reset signals, see the section titled “Resetting Your Model”.